Insuring and shipping a luxury watch: Complete guide 2026

 🚚 Which Carrier to ship a Rolex or an Omega?

-Conclusion: secure your watch shipments today
+Conclusion: Secure your watch shipments today

-The online watch market represents a considerable opportunity—but also a financial exposure that traditional solutions no longer cover.
-Carriers cap coverage at €2,500, often exclude watches from their terms and conditions, and compensate after 30 to 90 days.
-Platforms protect the buyer, never the seller.
+The online watch market presents a significant opportunity, but also a financial risk that traditional solutions no longer cover.
+Carriers cap coverage at €5,000, often exclude watches from their terms and conditions, and take 30 to 90 days to issue compensation.
+Platforms protect the buyer, but never the seller.

-Three immediate actions to secure your business:
+3 immediate steps to secure your business:

-2. Activate ad valorem insurance before your next shipment exceeding €2,000—online, in less than 2 minutes.
+2. Purchase ad valorem insurance before your next shipment worth more than €2,000 -> online, in less than 2 minutes

 3. Standardize your packaging and documentation process: double boxing + photos + serial number for each shipment

-Discover our guide to shipping valuable items: leather goods, jewelry, watches →
+Check out our guide to shipping valuable items: leather goods, jewelry, watches →

 💎 Premium Parcel Insurance Calculator